joseph0x45/rex/README.md

 Rex is a CLI that will help you scaffold your next Express project, using either TypeScript or JavaScript.
 But Rex can be much more.

 The structure of the templates are one that I follow for all my projects.
 I based it on `Microservices architecture`.
-Sticking to that structure improved my productivity and the readability/maintanability of my projects.
+Sticking to that structure improved my productivity and the readability, maintainability and scalability of my projects.
 That's why I decided to make a CLI that will help me bootstrap such projects as quickly as possible.
 If you intend to follow the same structure as me, then Rex becomes kind of a Framework.

 That's why I decided to call it a **Pseudo Framework**